 Earn up to 15,000 Virgin Atlantic miles every year

-Each year that you keep the card open, you have the opportunity to earn even more additional miles by hitting tiered spending requirements over the course of the year that we discussed before with the sign-up bonus.
+Each year that you keep the card open, you have the opportunity to earn even more miles by hitting tiered spending requirements over the course of the year (discussed before in relation to the sign-up bonus).

-- 7,500 Virgin Atlantic bonus miles after spending $15,000 or more each anniversary year
+- 7,500 Virgin Atlantic bonus miles after you spend $15,000 or more each anniversary year

-- 7,500 additional Virgin Atlantic bonus miles after spending a total of $25,000 or more each anniversary year
+- 7,500 additional Virgin Atlantic bonus miles after you spend a total of $25,000 or more each anniversary year

 So after spending $25,000 on this card during the year, you will have a total of 15,000 more miles awarded to you, on top of any of the miles you earn from normal spending on the card.

-Consider for a moment that if you spent exactly $25,000 on this card throughout the year, that you would be earning at least 52,500 miles if you simply assume that all spending was at the lower 1.5 miles per $1 rate.
-That comes out to 2.1 miles per $1 spent total and that number would be significantly higher if you use your card frequently for Virgin Atlantic purchases.
+Consider for a moment that if you spent exactly $25,000 on this card throughout the year, you would be earning at least 52,500 miles at the lower 1.5 miles per $1 rate.
+That comes out to 2.1 miles per $1 spent total — which would be significantly higher if you use your card frequently for Virgin Atlantic purchases.